How to use mutual action plans for sales success

 Since selling and buying organizations typically have different deal life cycles and processes, the MAP is essential to laying out how the diverging processes overlap and how stakeholders from both sides can collaborate to expedite the final sale.
 For instance, the MAP might indicate that the buyer needs their legal team to sign off on security compliance and the seller has to provide supporting data to fulfill this requirement.

-A success mutual action plan to be successful must have:
+For a mutual action plan to be successful, the document must have:

 • Clear definition of tasks and milestones, roles and responsibilities, and deadlines.
 This helps promote ownership, accountability, and faster deal closure.